AbdouSeck/struggles-with/content/post/hello-world.md

 Looking at that python script, there are so many places where something could go wrong:

->   1. Line 17 makes this wield assumption that the `PROJECT_ID` environment variable is actually set.
+>   1. Line 17 makes this wild assumption that the `PROJECT_ID` environment variable is actually set.
 It was provided to `gcloud functions deploy` via the `--env-vars-file` option, but it may very well be possible that it will not actually propagate.
 >   2. The subsquent bit of code after that (lines 18-21) does assume that `GCP` will run our function on a unix machine, since we're assuming that `os.path.join` will use `/` for a path separator.
 >   3. Line 23 makes this wild assumption that every file dropped off in our bucket is going to always have a name with at least one underscore; meaning that we can always get the values `ds` and `tbl` without hitting a `ValueError` exception complaining about there not being enough values to unpack.
 >   4. There is also this highly unlikely scenario where between the time the function is triggered to run and the time it reaches line number 46, someone crazy fast person goes ahead and deletes the copied file or even the bucket itself.
 As a result, we would end trying to load a file that's no longer there.